-Oceanside police have made an arrest in the death of man whose body was found Thursday at a construction site near The Strand.
+Oceanside police have made an arrest in the death of a man whose body was found Thursday at a construction site near The Strand.

 Jacob Laughlin Bravo was found dead just after 5 a.m.
 Thursday on a Windward Way lot where million-dollar homes are being built.